Storm Damage Roof Repair Hendersonville NC

 Visible from the Ground:

-• Missing shingles, particularly at the ridge, edges, and around penetrations
+- Missing shingles, particularly at the ridge, edges, and around penetrations

-• Lifted shingle edges — shingles still in place but visibly raised at corners or along seams
+- Lifted shingle edges — shingles still in place but visibly raised at corners or along seams

-• Bent, displaced, or missing flashing around the chimney, vents, or skylights
+- Bent, displaced, or missing flashing around the chimney, vents, or skylights

-• Dented or displaced metal ridge cap
+- Dented or displaced metal ridge cap

 Signs You Can Check from Inside:

-Hail impact damage is the most commonly missed form of storm damage that roof repair WNC homeowners need.
+What Requires Professional Inspection: Hail impact damage is the most commonly missed form of storm damage that roof repair WNC homeowners encounter.
 Hail bruises asphalt shingles and disrupts granule adhesion without always leaving marks visible from the ground.
-A professional inspection identifies the soft spots and compromised areas that indicate damaged shingle integrity — findings that matter significantly when filing an insurance claim.
+A professional inspection identifies the soft spots and compromised areas that indicate damaged shingle integrity.
+These findings matter significantly when you file an insurance claim because adjusters look for documented evidence of impact.

 Brevard roofing services Contact for emergency storm damage inspection

 Photograph Everything: Take photos of all visible damage from the ground immediately after the storm.
 Include wide shots that establish context and close-up shots of specific damage points.
 Date-stamp the images.
 If branches or debris are still in contact with the roof, photograph them in place before moving anything.
+These images become part of your claim record.

 Notify Your Insurer Promptly: Most homeowner’s policies have reporting requirements after damage events.
 Contact your insurance company promptly after any storm that caused visible damage.
 Early reporting leads to faster adjuster scheduling and avoids complications from delayed claims.
+Waiting too long can give the insurer grounds to question whether the damage occurred during the storm event you are reporting.

 Secure Roofing works with all insurance companies.
 Start with a free storm damage inspection